OUR HISTORY

 2015

-Provides substantial support for several projects including; Resurfacing the tennis courts at Roosevelt Park, Replacing the gym floor at the Mill Center & Rebuilding the Skatepark.
+The Foundation provides substantial support for several projects including resurfacing the tennis courts at Roosevelt Park, replacing the gym floor at the Miller Center, and rebuilding the Skatepark.

 2016

-Exceeds its goal of raising $1 million for the Bike Path.
-Announces completion of the Bike Path improvements and rehabilitation between the Skate Park and North Beach.
+The Foundation exceeds its goal of raising $1 million for the Burlington Bike Path.
+The organization announces completion of the Bike Path improvements and rehabilitation between the Skatepark and North Beach.

 2017

-Forms a partnership with the Episcopal Diocese of Burlington, the Lake Champlain Land Trust, and the Burlington Parks, Recreation and Waterfront Department to conserve the land bisected by the Burlington Bike Path, including the shoreline of Rock Point to the west and the Arms Forest to the east.
+The Foundation forms a partnership with the Episcopal Diocese of Burlington, Lake Champlain Land Trust, and Burlington Department of Parks, Recreation, and Waterfront to conserve the land bisected by the Burlington Bike Path, including the shoreline of Rock Point to the west and the Arms Forest to the east.

 2018

-Burlington Greenway is fully rehabilitated from the Boathouse to the Winooski River Bridge, with financial support to enhance pause place points along the route coming from the Foundation.
+Burlington Greenway is fully rehabilitated from the Boathouse to the Winooski River Bridge, with financial support from the Foundation to enhance pause place points along the route.

 2019

-Additional pause places are added to enhance the Burlington Bike Path and provide further enjoyment to those who recreate along Lake Champlain.
+The Foundation supports additional pause places to enhance the Burlington Bike Path and provide further enjoyment to those who recreate along Lake Champlain.
 Planning gets underway for new trails, signage, and kiosks in the Arms Forest and throughout Rock Point.

 2020

-Parks Foundation, in partnership with the Rock Point and Arms Forest Coalition, opened a dramatically improved trail network in Rock Point.
-Parks Foundation of Burlington launches Legacy Circle, accepting contributions to the Opportunity Fund managed by the Vermont Community Foundation.
+The Parks Foundation, in partnership with the Rock Point and Arms Forest Coalition, opens a dramatically improved trail network in Rock Point.
+The Foundation launches the Legacy Circle, accepting contributions to the Vermont Community Foundation-managed Opportunity Fund.

 2021

-Partners with Oakledge for ALL to support their efforts to create Burlington’s first Universally Accessible playground.
-BPF acts as OFA’s fiscal agent in order to facilitate fundraising for the project.
+The Foundation partners with Oakledge for All (OFA) to support their efforts to create Burlington’s first Universally Accessible playground.
+The Foundation acts as OFA’s fiscal agent in order to facilitate fundraising for the project.

 2022

-The Parks Foundation of Burlington continues to raise funds to enhance park assets and recreation programs.
+The Foundation continues to raise funds to enhance park assets and recreation programs.

 2023